-With plenty of flat, firm sand, suitable tides, great waves and the accessibility of seafront parking, lots of people enjoy beach and watersports at Cleveleys.
+With plenty of flat, firm sand, suitable tides, great waves and the accessibility of seafront parking, people often enjoy beach and watersports at Cleveleys.

 Kitesurfing at Cleveleys

 Now we’re not sports people here at Visit Fylde Coast.
 So you’d have to do some research to find out the details of the best weather conditions for this sport.
-People regularly travel from all over the north west to catch a wave at Cleveleys.
+We know that people travel from all over the north west to catch a wave at Cleveleys.

 Here’s a short clip of a group of kitesurfers against a setting sun – with the obligatory windy background noise!

 It’s fascinating to watch them, zipping along the water at what are incredibly fast speeds.